MI 79: History

 In the early 1970s, work was underway to create the Réseau Express Régional (RER), a hybrid suburban commuter and rapid transit system serving Paris and its suburbs.
 The RER B line would be created by connecting two existing lines with a new tunnel that would run from north to south through the heart of Paris.

 This proposed line presented some complications.
-The Ligne de Sceaux to south of Paris, owned by RATP, had 1.5 kV DC electrification and platforms at a height of 105 cm, while the Chemin de Fer du Nord to the north of Paris, owned by SNCF had 25 kV AC electrification and platforms at a height of 55 cm.
+The Ligne de Sceaux to south of Paris, owned by RATP, had 1.5 kV DC electrification and platforms at a height of 105 cm, while the Chemins de fer du Nord to the north of Paris, owned by SNCF had 25 kV AC electrification and platforms at a height of 55 cm.

 The solution was a train capable of using both electrification networks ("interconnecting") with a pneumatically controlled exterior step that would stay at floor height at high platform stations and would be automatically lowered when entering low platform stations.
 The MI 79 would be formed as four-car trainsets with a total length of 104 m which would allow two trainsets in multiple working to perfectly fit at the shortest platforms on the line which were 208 m long.

 As the SNCF and RATP would jointly operate the RER B, the agencies also jointly ordered the MI 79.
 The contract to build the trainsets was awarded in 1979 to Alsthom and Société Franco-Belge (which would be acquired by Alsthom in 1982, before the completion of the order).
 The initial order, called the MI 79A, would be for a total of 72 four-car trainsets: 31 to be purchased by RATP and 51 to be purchased by SNCF.
 The first trainsets were rapidly assembled and the first trainsets arrived for testing in 1980.
 The RATP made an order for 38 additional trainsets to be called the MI 79B which incorporated several improvements, including simplification of the coupler system, changes to the brake control system, and simplification of door controls.
 All of the trainsets would be delivered by 1985.

 Although the trains were needed to enable the interconnection of the RER B, technical issues with the MS 61, forced RATP to transfer 24 MI 79 trainsets from the RER B to the RER A to make up for a shortfall in equipment.
 An issue with the MI 79 was discovered during a cold wave in 1985–86, electrical components and motors did not have enough insulation.
 The retirement of the Z 23000 railcars dating from 1938 was postponed to make up for the shortfall in equipment caused by MI 79 trainsets sidelined with frost issues.

 A trainset was damaged in the 1995 France bombings and another was damaged in the 1996 Paris RER bombing.
 The undamaged trailer and motor cars from these sets were later combined.

 The MI 79 trainsets underwent a major refurbishment project between 2010 and 2015 at a cost of €275 million.